red lentil and rice soup

 4. This recipe is bullet proof, and even interplanetary miscommunication (men are from mars, women are from venues) cannot ruin it.
 One much later run-through of this winter favorite, bob decides to help ani with the prep before getting back to test grading and sets out the cookbook recipe and each of the ingredients and gets out the quart glass measure for the water and puts in the first quart to be ready to add.
 Ani, notorious for not reading recipes, interprets this as the quantity called for in the recipe and goes with it, more than a quart low so to speak in the language of the old gas station tradition of checking the oil under the hood, very last century.
 When she realizes the soup stuck to the bottom forming a crust, she began trying to scrape it off and bob takes a grading break.
 The light bulb goes off.
 Not enough water. bob doesn't talk enough.
 It didn't seem to do much damage.
 A little thicker than normal. bob had two bowls, later realizing this was equivalent to four.
 His stomach realized this first. bob survived.

-6. UPDATE 2006.
+5. UPDATE 2006.
 Isgouhi decided to substitute bulgur for the white rice, which is news to bob but apparently not to the Middle East.
 Of course bulgur is much healthier than white rice, so this was a welcome surprise.
 Since hubby Barkev does not like the soup pureed, we ate it lumpy, but in fact it tasted like non-red lentil soup since red lentils disintegrate while other lentils retain their texture and the bulgur simulated the undistintegrated lentils.
 However, Isgouhi says the pureed soup would taste even better.
 Same procedure with direct substitution.
 We'll have to try it ourselves next time.
+[Nope, we never bother trying to puree this stuff.
+It doesn't need it.
+It is great with rice or bulgur.]